 The proper level of acidity is critical to gel formation.
-If there is too little acid, the gel will never set.
-If there is too much acid, the gel will lose liquid (weep).
-For fruits low in acid, add lemon juice or other acid ingredients as directed.
-Commercial pectin products contain acids which help to ensure gelling.
+If you use too little acid, the gel will not set.
+If you use too much acid, the gel will lose liquid (weep).
+For fruits low in acid, add lemon juice or other acidic ingredients as directed.
+Commercial pectin products contain acids that help ensure gelling.

 Sugar serves as a preserving agent, contributes flavor and aids in gelling.
 Cane and beet sugar are the usual sources of sugar for jelly or jam.
-Corn syrup and honey may be used to replace part of the sugar in recipes but too much will mask the fruit flavor and alter the gel structure.
-It is best to use tested recipes for replacing sugar with honey or corn syrup.
+Corn syrup and honey may be used to replace part of the sugar in recipes, but too much will mask the fruit flavor and alter the gel structure.
+Using tested recipes for replacing sugar with honey or corn syrup is best.
 Do not reduce the amount of sugar in traditional recipes.
 Too little sugar prevents gelling and may allow yeasts and molds to grow.

-Reduced Sugar Spreads
+Reduced-sugar Spreads

-A variety of fruit spreads may be made that are lower in sugar and calories than the traditional jellies and jams.
+A variety of fruit spreads that are lower in sugar and calories than the traditional jellies and jams may be made.
 These products may use modified pectin, gelatin or gums to thicken them.
 Noncaloric sweeteners or reduced amounts of sugar provide the sweetness.

 Two types of modified pectin are available for home use.
-One gels with one-third less sugar and is sold as a light or lite fruit pectin.
+One gels with one-third less sugar and is sold as a light fruit pectin.
 It contains preservatives to help prevent microbial spoilage.
-The other is a lowmethoxyl pectin which requires a source of calcium to form a gel.
-To prevent spoilage, jars of these reduced sugar products must be processed longer than traditional jellied products in a boiling water bath.
+The other is a lowmethoxyl pectin that requires a source of calcium to form a gel.
+To prevent spoilage, jars of these reduced-sugar products must be processed longer than traditional jellied products in a boiling-water bath.
 Recipes and processing times provided with each modified product must be followed carefully.
-The proportions of acids and fruits should not be altered, as spoilage may result.
+The proportions of acids and fruits should not be altered because spoilage may result.

 Spreads prepared with gelatin should not be processed or frozen.
-They should be refrigerated and used within 4 weeks.
+They should be refrigerated and used within four weeks.